 To create a workflow that sends a message when a custom field is modified, you must first have custom attributes to operate with.
-Please refer to the Alert Templates document to help create custom attributes.
-You may extend the Standard Alert or create a new Template.
-For this document, we will employ a new Template with an Attribute named Severity, using the example of a Numeric List, where 1=High, 2=Medium, and 3=Low.
+Please refer to the Custom Alert Fields document to help create custom attributes.
+You may extend the Standard Alert or create a new Alert Type.
+For this document, we will employ a separate Alert Type with an Attribute named Severity, using the example of a Numeric List, where 1=High, 2=Medium, and 3=Low.

 Once the attribute is configured, select Workflows from the left-hand menu.
 From the Workflows page, press the Add Workflow button.

 On the Workflow Detail page enter a Name for the Workflow.

 Choose the Template you created your custom attribute in.
 If you chose to extend the Standard Alert rather than create a new Template, select that one.